 Now we’re talking about some Hanoi attraction far away from the city.
 Located about 60km southwest of Hanoi city in Huong Son Mountain range lies the Perfume Pagoda.
 Built around the 15th century, it’s one of the oldest pagodas in entire Vietnam.

 Most visitors to the Perfume Pagoda have a wish in mind.
 The stalagmites and stalactites inside the cave have been named according to different blessings that they can bestow.

 Inside the cave, you’ll see plenty of statues carved from the green stones for decoration, including Lord Buddha statue and Buddhist Goddess, Quan Am.
 You’ll also notice the temperature difference as soon as you enter the cave, as it’s very cool inside.

 The Perfume Pagoda will be very busy during the Chua Huong Festival from January to April.
 Check the exact dates if you’re planning to watch the festival yourself!

 Ready For These Exciting Things to Do in Hanoi, Vietnam?

 That’s all for the things to do in Hanoi city.
 Hope this article served its purpose to help you in trip planning.
 Thanks for reading, enjoy your time in Hanoi and happy traveling!

-About the Author: Yen from Swing Abroad is a full-time university student who always takes full advantages of his holidays to travel for new experiences.
+About the Author: Yen from Wondering Journal is a full-time university student who always takes full advantages of his holidays to travel for new experiences.
 He’s been to New Zealand for Working Holiday before having his road trip, volunteered in Kathmandu, Nepal and exchanged in California along with several backpacking trips through Southeast Asia.
-Having spent months in foreign countries, he gives in-depth travel tips and guides in his travel blog, Swing Abroad.
+Having spent months in foreign countries, he gives in-depth travel tips and guides in his travel blog, Wandering Journal.

-Images were provided courtesy of Swing Abroad and our own photography library from Hanoi.
+Images were provided courtesy of Wandering Journal and our own photography library from Hanoi.